-PHED 1301 - FOUNDATIONS OF PHYSICAL FITNESS & SPORT (3 credit hours)
+PHED 1301 - INTRODUCTION TO PHYSICAL FITNESS & SPORT (3 credit hours)

-This course is designed to instruct the student in the field of Physical Fitness and Sport and includes the study and practice of activities and principles that promotes physical fitness.
+Orientation to the field of physical fitness and sport.
+Includes the study and practice of activities and principles that promote physical fitness.
 48 lecture hours.
 48 lecture hours

-PHED 1308 - SPORTS OFFICIATING (3 credit hours)
+PHED 1308 - SPORTS OFFICIATING I (3 credit hours)